-The crown cork opener, also known as the church key because it resembles the shape of the literal church key, is probably one of the simplest inventions that eased out many lives.
-After so many years, it has been improved to make it more efficient but the basic purpose of opening bottles remained the same.
+The crown cork opener is also known as the church-key because it resembles the literal key’s shape in a Church.
+After so many years, it has been improved to make it more efficient, but the primary purpose of opening bottles remained the same.

-These are wall-mounted types of bottle opener that can be worked with a single hand as the wall provides stability to the lever for easier opening.
+These are wall-mounted bottle openers that can work with a single hand as the wall provides stability to the lever for easier opening.
 Newer versions have collector caps underneath or a magnet to prevent littering bottle caps on the floor.

 Multi-openers are for multitasking people who want one tool to do more than one task.
-These can come with a corkscrew for opening wine bottles, can piercer to pierce milk or beer cans, or opener for plastic bottles.
+These can come with a corkscrew for opening wine bottles, a piercer to pierce milk or beer cans, or an opener for plastic bottles.

-Bartenders do not only open beer bottles; they also open wine bottles that come with cork stoppers.
-Not getting the cork stopper perfectly may result in shredded cork that may come in contact with your precious wine.
+Bartenders do not only open beer bottles.
+They also open wine bottles that come with cork stoppers.
+Not getting the cork stopper correctly may result in shredded cork that may come in contact with your precious wine.
 Clients will not appreciate wine with floating bits of cork.

-The more recent adaption to the mounted corkscrew is the uncorking machine with table stand.
-Some versions can even put the cork back into the bottle for storing the leftover wine for later.
+The more recent adaption to the mounted corkscrew is the uncorking machine with a table stand.
+Some versions can even put the cork back into the bottle for storing the leftover wine for later’s consumption.

-Also called the Butler’s friend, this resembles the church key but instead of the end for opening the bottle, it comes with two strips of metal.
-The metal ends are inserted into between the cork and the bottle and are later pulled out to bring the cork out with it.
+Also called Butler’s friend, this opener resembles the church-key.
+But instead of the end for opening the bottle, it comes with two strips of metal.
+The metal ends are inserted into between the cork and the bottle and are later pulled out to bring the cork out.

 Compared to the traditional corkscrew, this takes out the wine stopper cleaner with small chances of getting into the wine.

 You might love the bullet bottle openers for a more badass option.
 This all-in-one tool will also help you open bottles more efficiently with its corkscrew, bottle opener, and foil cutter.
-Dazzle your guests and clients with the lovely wine bottle openers that will not only work efficiently but will also be a good conversation piece in home bars.
+Dazzle your guests and clients with the lovely wine bottle openers that work efficiently and are a good conversation piece in home bars.